vegantransistor/BoschSmartHome/P5/README.md

 # Set up mitmproxy to sniff TLS traffic of the Bosch Smart Home App

-In this post you will learn how to set up [mitmproxy](https://mitmproxy.org/) to intercept TLS traffic between the Bosch Smart Home App and the Bosch Smart Home Controller to sniff th traffic.
+In this post you will learn how to set up [mitmproxy](https://mitmproxy.org/) to intercept TLS traffic between the Bosch Smart Home App and the Bosch Smart Home Controller to sniff the traffic.
+Warning: this setup only works in a remote setting involving the cloud, i.e. app and SHC are **not** in the same network.
-Three steps are needed:
-1. modify the app by injecting our own CA certificate to the trusted key store
-2. TODO

 ## Prerequisites